-Outpatient treatment consists of an individual attending treatment sessions in a clinic, hospital, office, etc., and then returning home to their regular life following their participation in treatment sessions.
-Inpatient or residential treatment differs from outpatient treatment in that the person actually lives in the facility where they receive treatment, and typically, they do not leave the facility except in special cases for other treatments or special situations.
+An outpatient rehab consists of an individual attending treatment sessions in a center, clinic, hospital, office, etc., and then returning home to their regular life following their participation in treatment sessions.
+Inpatient or residential rehab differs from outpatient treatment in that the person actually lives in the facility where they receive treatment, and typically, they do not leave the facility except in special cases for other treatments or special situations.

-While both inpatient (residential) treatment programs and outpatient treatment programs have strengths and weaknesses, the majority of individuals in recovery will be engaged in outpatient treatment at some point during their treatment program.
-This is true even if these individuals have been involved in an inpatient treatment program for a significant length of time.
-The reason for this is that inpatient treatments are designed to deliver very intense and specialized treatment for short periods of time.
+While both inpatient (residential) treatment programs and outpatient treatment programs have strengths and weaknesses, the majority of individuals in recovery will be engaged in outpatient treatment at some point during their rehabilitation program.
+This is true even if these individuals have been involved in an inpatient recovery program for a significant length of time.
+The reason for this is that inpatient rehabs are designed to deliver very intense and specialized treatment for short periods of time.
 They are expensive and require a significant number of professional resources in order to be implemented.
-Outpatient treatment can address the majority of the needs of an individual in recovery and result in far less expense and resource recruitment.
+Outpatient drug or alcohol rehabilitation can address the majority of the needs of an individual in recovery and result in far less expense and resource recruitment.

 When Outpatient Treatment Is Not Preferable

 For practical purposes, it is most efficient to describe the instances when an outpatient program is not preferable over an inpatient program.
-By default, any other situation would be best suited or equally suited to an outpatient treatment program.
+By default, any other situation would be best suited or equally suited to an outpatient rehab program.
 According to a number of sources, including the American Psychological Association and the American Society for Addiction Medicine (ASAM), the treatment that best suits the specific needs and case requirements for the individual is the treatment that should be implemented.
-Some of the instances where outpatient treatment may not be preferred initially the following situations:
+Some of the instances where outpatient drug or alcohol rehabilitation may not be preferred initially are in the following situations:

-Outpatient treatment programs are generally preferable in cases other than the ones mentioned above for a variety of reasons.
+Outpatient addiction recovery programs are generally preferable in cases other than the ones mentioned above for a variety of reasons:

-Outpatient treatment programs allow individuals to immediately apply what they have learned and practiced in treatment to the real world.
+- Outpatient treatment programs allow individuals to immediately apply what they have learned and practiced in therapy to the real world.

-Outpatient treatment programs allow more privacy regarding the individual’s participation in treatment as the individual does not have to notify their work, family members, friends, etc., that they will be staying in a residential or inpatient treatment unit.
+- Outpatient treatment programs allow more privacy regarding the individual’s participation in treatment as the individual does not have to notify their work, family members, friends, etc., that they will be staying in a residential or inpatient rehab unit.

-Outpatient treatment programs can sometimes provide some interventions that are not available in inpatient treatment programs.
+- Outpatient treatment programs can sometimes provide some interventions that are not available in inpatient rehab programs.

-Outpatient treatment programs are generally far less expensive than residential or inpatient treatment.
+- Outpatient drug and alcohol recovery programs are generally far less expensive than residential or inpatient rehabs.
 This results in a reduced financial burden.
 In many cases, insurance may be more likely to cover outpatient treatment.

 Outpatient Treatment Services

-According to Treating Addiction: A Guide for Professionals, with only a few exceptions (such as specific types of medical procedures and for conditions where individuals need to be monitored around the clock), outpatient treatment programs can essentially provide the full gamut of treatment services that are provided by residential treatment units.
+According to Treating Addiction: A Guide for Professionals, with only a few exceptions (such as specific types of medical procedures and for conditions where individuals need to be monitored around the clock), outpatient drug and alcohol programs can essentially provide the full gamut of treatment services that are provided by residential treatment units.
 These include:

 - Support services: These consist of a number of nontherapeutic services that are provided to individuals who need specific supports during their recovery.
-Most often, these include transportation services to treatment, mentoring services, educational and occupational supports, etc.
+Most often, these include transportation services to rehab centers, mentoring services, educational and occupational supports, etc.

 Intensive Outpatient Options